Finite-Sample Analysis of Nonlinear Stochastic Approximation with Applications in Reinforcement Learning: Applications in Reinforcement Learning

-Theorem \ref{thm:q-constant} is qualitatively similar to Corollary \ref{thm:constant_step_size} in that the iterates of $Q$-learning converges exponentially fast to a ball centered at $\theta^*$, and the size of the ball is proportional to $\epsilon t_\epsilon$.
-Consider the special case where $\{(s_k,a_k)\}$ is sampled in an i.i.d. manner.
-Since $t_\epsilon=1$ for any $\epsilon>0$, the size of the ball is only proportional to the step size $\epsilon$.
-Thus, we see that the Markovian nature of the noise produces an additional mixing time factor.
-This agrees with results in \citep{srikant2019finite,bhandari2018finite}, where the popular TD-learning with linear function approximation algorithm was studied.
+Theorem \ref{thm:q-constant} (1) is qualitatively similar to Corollary \ref{thm:constant_step_size} in that the iterates of $Q$-learning converge exponentially fast to a ball centered at $\theta^*$, and the size of the ball is proportional to $\alpha t_\alpha$.
+This agrees with results in \cite{srikant2019finite,bhandari2018finite}, where the popular TD-learning with linear function approximation algorithm was studied.
+Theorem \ref{thm:q-constant} (2) suggests that for properly chosen diminishing stepsizes, the optimal convergence rate is roughly $O(\log (k)/k)$.
+The $\log(k)$ factor is a consequence of performing Markovian sampling of $\{(S_k,A_k)\}$.